 Paroled in 1960, Haggard returned to Bakersfield and, while digging ditches for his brother, began performing country music on the side.
 He scored a regional hit in 1963, landing him his first major record contract.
 In 1966 he topped the country charts for the first of what would be many times.

 This according to “Merle Haggard” by Greg Bower (Encyclopedia of music in the 20th century [New York: Routledge, 2013] p.
 269); this resource is one of many included in RILM music encyclopedias, an ever-expanding full-text compilation of reference works.

 Today would have been Haggard’s 80th birthday!
-Above, the singer-songwriter in 1967; below, performing the semi-autobiographical Mama tried in 1986.
+Above, the singer-songwriter in 1967; below, performing the semi-autobiographical Mama tried.